vilpa/sanity-gatsby-blog-with-youtube/README.md

-# Blog with Gatsby with YouTube
+# Blog with Gatsby with YouTube.

 _Fully customizable blog template with a React.js front-end._